bthomee/poi-footprints/README.md

 The footprints have been obtained from [OpenStreetMap][8] and, if warranted, have been modified to correct for errors in their polygonal representations.
 We are in the process of contributing our modifications back to OpenStreetMap.
 OpenStreetMap is open data, licensed under the [Open Data Commons Open Database License][9], &copy; OpenStreetMap contributors.
 The data we present here in this repository bears the same copyright and license.

+## Note ##

+This is a clone of the [poi-footprints][10] repository, just in case the original disappears now I no longer work for Yahoo.

 [1]: https://dl.acm.org/authorize?N04684
 [2]: https://github.com/bthomee
 [3]: https://github.com/ayman